 According to the book, Private Label Strategy:

-It’s easy to see why retailers are attracted to the proposition.
 The image below is a typical retail operating model.

 The shelf price is the price consumers pay a retailer.
 The margin is the difference between what the retailer paid the CPG company, minus the retailer’s labor and fixed costs.
 As you can see, there isn’t much in the retailer’s margin.
 This graph doesn’t include all retailer considerations (consumer preferences, product demand via mass advertising, differences in revenue per square foot of shelf-space, etc.).
 Still, you can certainly see why retailers want to get to vertically integrate through private label.